amartincolby/Rust-Quick-Guide/README.md

 don't even worry about it.
 Rust written in even the most naive way is still an order of magnitude faster that JavaScript. */

+/*** A note on macros ***/

+/* Throughtout this tutorial, you will see some commands appeneded with an exclamation mark, like `println!`.
+This mark indicates that this command is a "macro".
+Macros are _old_ in programming, having been first used in the 50's and added to Lisp in 1963.
+A macro is something that evaluates a string of characters and then interprets it.
+A programmer could genuinely implement their own programming language within a macro.
+Macros are one of the constructs in Rust that most programmers are not likely to have encountered.
+Macros are incredibly powerful and complex.
+If they are included in this tutorial, they will be at the very end.
+For the time being, just be aware that the exclamation mark simply means that the tool in use is a macro. */

 /*** The Main Function ***/

 /* The below is the main function which all Rust applications have.
 This quick